atellmer/dark/packages/styled/README.md

 ```
 ## Theming

-The Styled offers complete theming support by exporting a `<ThemeProvider>` wrapper component.
+The styled offers complete theming support by exporting a `<ThemeProvider>` wrapper component.
 This component supplies a theme to all its child components through the context API.
 Consequently, all styled-components in the render tree, regardless of their depth, can access the provided theme.

 ```tsx
 type Theme = {